hieppham8083/plotly_deployment/README.md

 # plotly_deployment
 - Using Plotly and javascript to build an HTML project that has a customized dashboard with a bar, bubble and gauge chart.
-Refer to [ https://hieppham8083.github.io/plotly_deployment/( https://hieppham8083.github.io/plotly_deployment/)
+Refer https://hieppham8083.github.io/plotly_deployment/

 ## Challenge
 - Create a Horizontal Bar Chart